ysdn2018/the-next-website/src/content/graduates/john-macdonald.md

   problem as a learning opportunity.
 His design balances functionality with creating a memorable experience for the audience.
 John’s strengths are in storytelling, combining typography and illustrations
+music: too many to list but right now Biffy Clyro
 tools: 'Pens and sketch book, Illustrator and InDesign'
 watch: 'Vikings, Peaky Blinders, Portlandia, the IT Crowd and the Office  '
 typeface: Fira Sans